syyunn/lobby/README.md

 # lobby
 Generalize the goal of lobby research and current interested methodologies for those goals.

+## Methodological Goal
+1. Transform current sparse adjacency in lobby_database into dense one

 ## Goals
 ### General
 As legislation continues to take shape, a wide range of sectors will continue flooding Congress with their lobbyists, trying to make sure that their particular concerns are fully addressed.
 These visualizations can help to better understand